 As near as I remember, it did not have an oily residue.
 I had put it into a storage shed because I couldn't stand the odor in the house, but I'd like to start using it if I can.

 Does anyone know how to remove gasoline smell from wood?
 I purchased a 1930s dresser at a garage sale and discovered three of the drawers contained a strong gasoline odor.
-The dresser is in excellent condition and the price was $10, a real find.

 You can stuff the drawers with crumpled up newspapers.
 They usually take odors out of things easily.
 Wait a few days & then remove newspaper.
 If it's not gone yet, do it again.
 It should work!